Unease/mctas.com/content/tutorials/non-playback.md

 ### 2. The tools for playback are not there yet

 Tool development is extremely time consuming, especially with Minecraft mods.
-Using existing tools like [libTAS](https://tasvideos.org/EmulatorResources/LibTAS) proved to [not work on Minecraft Java Edition](https://github.com/clementgallet/libTAS/issues/47).
+Using existing tools like {{<newtablink libTAS "https://tasvideos.org/EmulatorResources/LibTAS">}} proved to {{<newtablink "not work on Minecraft Java Edition" "https://github.com/clementgallet/libTAS/issues/47">}}.

 For that reason we are using Minecraft mods to implement the tools.
 And writing non-playback tools is also easier than writing playback tools.